icopy-site/awesome/docs/awesome/awesome-security-card-games.md

 ## Application Security

-- [Cornucopia](https://www.owasp.org/index.php/OWASP_Cornucopia) - A card game based on OWASP's Top 10 (authentication, data Validation etc.).
-The [card deck](https://www.owasp.org/images/7/71/Owasp-cornucopia-ecommerce_website.pdf) is available as PDF from OWASP.
+- [Cornucopia](https://cornucopia.owasp.org) - OWASP® Cornucopia is a threat modeling tool in the form of a card game to assist software development teams identify security requirements in Agile, conventional and formal development processes.
+It's based on OWASP's Top 10, ASVS/MASVS/MASTG, CAPEC and SAFECode.
+The [card decks](https://github.com/Karneades/awesome-security-card-games/blob/master/[https://cornucopia.owasp.org/webshop)) are available both as a Website version and a Mobile version as physical decks that can be bought online or in a digital format at [copi.owasp.org](https://copi.owasp.org).

 ## Cryptography